 And then Smokey wormed his way into their lives, too.

 Knowing he was not starving to death, I stopped searching for him when he vanished.
-I knew he was mooching, probably off a number of different kind strangers.
+I knew he was mooching, probably off any number of kind strangers.
 Mr. Schneider called me a couple of times, and I came over and retrieved the vagrant.

 And then Mr. Schneider started the taxi service.
-He’d put Smokey in his car and drive him over to our new house, pull into the driveway, open the door, and Smokey would leap out and come up to our glass door to be let in, acting for all the world as if this was completely normal.
-He’d stay home a couple of weeks, affectionate as all get-out, loving us to pieces, and then – bam – off he’d go again.
+He’d put Smokey in his car and drive him over to our new house, pull into the driveway, and open the door.
+Smokey would leap out and make a beeline for the back door, acting for all the world as if this was completely normal.
+He’d stay home a couple of weeks, affectionate as all get-out, loving us to pieces, and then off he’d go again.

 This went on for six years.

-Mr. Schneider and Smokey got into a routine.
-Once when there was construction on the route they normally took, forcing them to take a detour, Mr. Schneider said Smokey got quite agitated, paws up on the dashboard, wondering what was going on.
-I took chocolates, flowers, wine, anything I could think of over to the Schneiders to thank them for their patience.
-Through the stiffish, Swiss-German exterior, I could tell they had a soft spot for Smokey.
+Mr. Schneider and Smokey bonded over the routine.
+Once when there was construction on the route they normally took, and they had to take a detour.
+Mr. Schneider said Smokey got quite agitated, paws up on the dashboard, wondering what was going on.
+I took chocolates, flowers, and wine over to the Schneiders to thank them for their patience.
+Behind their stiff Swiss-German exterior, I could tell they had a soft spot for Smokey.

-When we decided to move, I knew we had to find a place for Smokey in Switzerland.
-Vancouver has coyotes and raccoons.
+When we decided to move to Vancouver, I knew Smokey couldn’t come.
+He’d either be a coyote’s dinner outside or miserable inside.
 Mrs. Schneider had a friend with a farm in the Basel area.
 So when Mr. Schneider pulled up a few weeks before we left and came up to the door instead of just letting Smokey out and driving off like he usually did, I figured he was going to share their contact information with us.

-But no. Their cat, the male that didn’t get along with Smokey, had died of a mysterious disease.
+But no. Their cat, the one that didn’t get along with Smokey, had died of a mysterious disease.
 He was only five years old.
-If we were amenable, he said, they’d be willing to take Smokey.
+If we were amenable, he said, they’d be willing to give Smokey a home.
 I tried not to jump up and down with joy – their cat had died, after all, and that’s a bummer – but what a relief!

-The day before we left, I took our remaining cat stuff over to their house to drop it off.
-They invited me into the back garden and showed me all of Smokey’s spots.
+The day before we left, I took our remaining cat paraphernalia over to their house.
+They proudly showed me all of Smokey’s spots.
 The patch of long grass that was left uncut so he’d have a place to lurk near the house.
-The shady spot in the side yard where he hung out in the morning.
-The bushes in the front where he had another favorite spot.
+The shady spot in the side yard where he spent his mornings.
+The bushes in the front, another favorite spot.
 His own chair on the deck, with a special cushion.
-This wasn’t their garden.
-It was clearly Smokey’s.
+This wasn’t their garden!
+It was Smokey’s.

-Smokey himself emerged, and strode over to submit to a last caress.
-King of the castle.
+Then Smokey Himself emerged, and strode over to submit to a last caress.
+King of the Castle.